cypher-30/cypher-30/README.md

 ---

 <details>
-<summary>⚙️ More About Me (click to expand)</summary>
+<summary> More About Me (click to expand)</summary>

-- 🧩 I approach problems like puzzles — break them down, find patterns, build back stronger.
+-  I approach problems like puzzles break them down, find patterns, build back stronger.
-- 🎧 I love ambient and instrumental music while coding — helps me enter flow state.
+-  I love ambient and instrumental music while coding helps me enter flow state.
-- 🔮 Vision: To engineer data systems that think before they break.
+-  Vision: To engineer data systems that think before they break.
-- 🧬 Motto: *“If code is language, then debugging is philosophy.”*
+-  Motto: *“If code is language, then debugging is philosophy.”*
 </details>